microsoft/vnet-in-azure-spring-cloud/01-deploy-azure-spring-cloud-in-your-vnet.md

 6. Select **Review + create**.
 Leave the rest as default and select **Create**.

 ## Grant Azure Spring Cloud service permission to the virtual network

+Azure Spring Cloud requires **Owner** permission to your virtual network, in order to grant a dedicated and dynamic service principal on the virtual network for further deployment and maintenance.

 Select the virtual network *azure-spring-cloud-vnet* you created.